inventea/we_universal/README.md

 Next go to *Administration Control Panel*, open *CUSTOMISE* tab, navigate to *Install Styles* page and click *Install style* on the list of new styles.

-To activate the style, go to *Board settings* from *GENERAL* tab, where you can select new default and guest style.
+To activate the style go to *Board settings* from *GENERAL* tab where you can select new default and guest style.